Spencer Theater Presents 3 REDNECK TENORS CHRISTMAS SPEC-TAC-YULE-AR, 12/13

-Those singing trailer park angels (and 2010 "America's Got Talent" finalists - appearing as the "3 Redneck Tenors" are packing their festive Christmas mullets and will be dashing through the snow just in time for some down-home holiday cheer with "3 Redneck Tenors Christmas SPEC-TAC-YULE-AR" at the Spencer Theater at 8 p.m., tonight, December 13.
+Those singing trailer park angels (and 2010 "America's Got Talent" finalists - appearing as the "3 Redneck Tenors" are packing their festive Christmas mullets and will be dashing through the snow just in time for some down-home holiday cheer with "3 Redneck Tenors Christmas SPEC-TAC-YULE-AR" at the Spencer Theater at 8 p.m., Friday, December 13.

 The musical concert is performed by the same great cast of the "3 Redneck Tenors - A New Musical Adventure" that's been a big hit around the country.
 These real life Broadway and Opera stars are ready to warm your holidays with classic, pop and deep-fried fest of musical delights.